 It’s normal to experience mild to moderate pain for a few days after a root canal.
-Any pain beyond a few days is not normal and this may warrant additional treatment or procedures from your dentist.
+Any throbbing pain beyond a few days is not normal and may warrant additional treatment or procedures from your dentist.

 What Is Root Canal Treatment?

 A root canal is a very common procedure that dentists use to try to save a dying tooth.
 During the procedure, your dentist will carefully remove infected and damaged pulp from the inside of the affected tooth.

 Reasons for Throbbing Pain After A Root Canal

 1. Post-Procedure Inflammation

 One of the most common causes of pain after a root canal is inflammation caused by the procedure itself or because the infection caused the tissues surrounding the tooth to become swollen.

 After a root canal, it’s possible for some bacteria to still be present in the canal.
 This usually occurs if the canal is not properly cleaned and disinfected during the procedure leading to tissue re-infection and more pain.

 An infection can also occur when the filling that was placed leaks, allowing bacteria from your saliva to work their way around the filling.
 Once inside, the bacteria can cause an infection within just a few days.